Scroll Top

 Yes.
 Your practitioner may use their hands to put pressure on particular acupuncture points.
 They may also use a variety of mechanical devices to stimulate affected areas, such as cupping, as well as moxibustion — warming the desired area by burning herbs.

-Treatments are between 45 minutes and an hour.
+Treatments are generally between 30 minutes and an hour.
 Your initial treatment will begin with a thorough intake of your current condition and medical history.

 How Many Sessions Do I Need?